 Acute appendicitis is one of the most common causes of severe abdominal pain and one of the most common reasons worldwide for emergency abdominal surgery.
 Appendicitis can occur at any age, but is especially likely between the ages of 10 and 19.

-Around 2 out of 1,000 people develop acute appendicitis every year.
-The risk of men developing acute appendicitis once in their lifetime is just over 8 percent.
-For women, the risk is around 7 percent.
+Approximately one in 1,000 people develop appendicitis every year.
+Boys and men have an about 9 percent risk of developing acute appendicitis at some point in their life.
+For girls and women, the risk is around 7 percent.

 How does appendicitis develop?

 Sometimes a grumbling appendix settles down on its own.
-However, the inflammation usually progresses in one of the following ways:
+If the condition progresses, several outlooks are possible:

 - Uncomplicated appendicitis: inflammation of the appendix with no further complications.
 This form is the most common.

 - Ruptured appendix: a hole develops in the intestinal wall.
 This allows feces, bacteria and pus to escape and causes life-threatening peritonitis.
-Rising fever can indicate a ruptured appendix.
+A hard abdominal wall, a doubled-over posture, pallor, an accelerated pulse and light-headedness can all be indications of a ruptured appendix.

-- Formation of abscesses and phlegmons: a walled-off pus cavity (abscess) or pus-filled inflammation in the surrounding tissue may develop, depending on the location of the hole in the intestinal wall.
+- Formation of abscesses and phlegmons: a walled-off pus cavity (abscess) or purulent inflammation in the surrounding tissue (phlegmons) may develop, depending on the location of the hole in the intestinal wall.

 How is appendicitis diagnosed?